1994 FIFA World Cup: Group B

 Group B produced two of the four semifinalists of this World Cup — Brazil and Sweden — and was also one of the two groups in which only two, rather than three, sides progressed to the second round.
 The match between the two eliminated teams, Cameroon and Russia, broke two World Cup records.
-Oleg Salenko of Russia became the first – and remains the only – man to score five goals in a single World Cup game as Russia won 6–1.
+Oleg Salenko of Russia remains the only player to score five goals in a single World Cup game as Russia won 6–1.
 The goals also ensured that Salenko finished the tournament joint-top scorer with six goals, having previously bagged one against Sweden.
 Cameroon left a mark too as Roger Milla, at the age of 42, became the oldest World Cup goalscorer of all time, as he grabbed his side's consolation goal in the game.
 The result was not enough to take Russia through following losses to Brazil and Sweden.
 Brazil beat Cameroon, and then confirmed the top spot with a draw to Sweden.

 The Swedes also progressed, finishing in second place with five points.
 Sweden's 3–1 victory over Russia was the nation's first World Cup victory since July 3, 1974.
 Russia failed to progress to the second round for the second time (accounting for the Soviet Union's results four years before), while Cameroon failed to repeat their surprise performance from the previous tournament.